 The Indiana University Police Departments conducts two hiring processes each year -- one in the fall and one in the spring.
 The processes are publicized through University Human Resources, which allows interested candidates to apply online.
 You may sign up to receive email alerts for upcoming processes by emailing joinIUPD@iu.edu.

 Candidates may choose to apply to one or more campuses.
-Individual campus police departments may hold their own hiring processes depend on timing and staffing needs.
+Individual campus police departments may hold their own hiring processes depending on timing and staffing needs.

 Candidates must successfully complete the following measures during the hiring process in order to be eligible for openings:

-- Background check through the FBI, NCIC/IUDACS CHRI
+- Background check through the FBI, NCIC/IDACS CHRI

 - Medical and physical evaluation